Bsharri: History

 Residents of Bsharri are known for their distinct accent when they speak Lebanese Arabic.
-Unlike other parts of Lebanon, Aramaic was spoken in Bsharri well into the 19th century.
+Unlike other parts of Lebanon, Aramaic was spoken in Bsharri as a liturgical language well into the 19th century.
 As a result, Bsharri natives developed an unmistakably strong accent that lasts to this day.

 During the Lebanese civil war, many young men joined the Lebanese Phalanges.
-In 1986 Samir Geagea, a Bsharri native, became head of the Lebanese Forces (LF) militia (now a political party), and later unsuccessfully ran for president of Lebanon in 2014.
+In 1986 Samir Geagea, a Bsharri native, became head of the Lebanese Forces (LF) militia (now a political party).
 Many LF militants were drawn from the town during the civil war.

 Culture

 Today, the town is located in a highly touristic zone including many attractions such as the Khalil Gibran Museum, the Kadisha Valley, the Kadisha Grotto, the Cedars of God forest and several ski resorts.

-Bsharri is home to a Lebanese Red Cross First Aid Center, also to "The Maronite Scouts" that started their activities in early 2000.
+Bsharri is home to a Lebanese Red Cross First Aid Center, also to “The Maronite Scouts” that started their activities in early 2000.

 On July 13, 2018, International Colombian singer of Lebanese heritage, Shakira, performed in Bsharri during the Cedars International Festival in the presence of 13,000 people.
 The visit was a part of her 2018 world tour, the El Dorado World Tour.

 On March 22, 2019, The municipalities of Bsharri, Lebanon, and Val d’Isère, France inked an agreement to promote cultural exchange between the two towns.
 The cultural exchange program aims to build bridges for French and Lebanese youth that want to experience the unique cultural relationship and similarities the two countries possess.
 The mayor of Val d’Isère, Marc Bauer, led a French delegation to Lebanon to inaugurate a program aimed at promoting cultural and athletic exchange between the two famous ski locations.

 Andrea Bocelli performed at the opening ceremony of The Cedars International Festival-Bsharri (CIF) before an audience of 8,000 people.
 Before the festival, Bocelli visited the Cedars of God, where he was received by the head of the Lebanese Forces Party, Samir Geagea.

 Bsharri natives are also known for their strong Christian faith.
 Throughout the year, many religious festivities and commemorations take place in the town, attracting thousands from neighbouring villages.